 Goals can focus on personal development, career growth, health, or education.
 They help you identify success by having a clear end result.

-Goals define where you want to be at the end of your journey, providing direction and motivation.
+Goals define where you want to end up, providing direction and motivation.
 They serve as inspiration and a compass for creating plans to achieve them.

 Let’s explore some examples of goals: